antonlep/shortest-path/documentation/implementation.md

 Class for parsing command line arguments.

 ## Algorithm implementations
 Dijkstra and A* algorithm implementations are based on Tietorakenteet ja Algoritmit book and Wikipedia articles.
 JPS (jump point search) algorithm is based on Harabor and Grastien article.
-2D grid is modelled as graph (python list of lists) where each node includes neighboring nodes and their distance (1 to horizontal and vertical direction, sqrt(2) to diagonal direction).
+2D grid is modelled as adjacency matrix (python list of lists) where each node includes neighboring nodes and their distance (1 to horizontal and vertical direction, sqrt(2) to diagonal direction).

 ### Dijkstra
 Algorithm uses python PriorityQueue for storing nodes to be calculated.
 Nodes are arranged based on their distance from start point, so that nodes with shortest distance from start are gone through first.